 - How the solution compares to other platforms they’ve worked with

 - The amount of time, money, and work required to get the software up and running (vs other platforms)

 - The amount of time, money, and work required to maintain the software (vs other platforms)

 - Where you can find resources, developers, and expert support for their solution

 - Whether or not they recommend the solution for your business

-Talk to the solution provider – Consult with your solution provider and ask them how you can find experts who specialise in their platform.
+Talk to the platform provider – Consult with your solution provider and ask them how you can find experts who specialise in their platform.
 Do they have a partner network?
 Who would they recommend?
-Be aware that if they’re partner-lead, their may be bias in why they’re recommending certain partners.
+Be aware that if they’re partner-lead, there may be bias in why they’re recommending certain partners.